natyeo/Bank_tech_test/README.md

 My approach
 ------------
 - I structured my code into two classes: an Account class to keep track of deposits, withdrawals and the account balance, and a Statement class to handle formatting and printing of the account statement.
-This was done to ensure as high cohesion as possible.
+This was done to ensure as high cohesion as possible and separate the concern of display from logic.

 - The Account class is initialised with a default account balance of 0.0 and has a 'balance' attribute which updates when the deposit and withdrawal methods are called.
 It also has a 'statement' attribute which stores the history of transactions (with information about the date, amount, transaction type, balance) in an array of hashes.